Acorus calamus: Taxonomy

 There are three cytotypic forms distinguished by chromosome number: a diploid form (2n=24), an infertile triploid form (2n=36), and a tetraploid form (see below).
 The triploid form is the most common and is thought to have arisen relatively recently in the Himalayan region through hybridisation of the diploid with the tetraploid.

 Probably indigenous to most of Asia, the triploid form Acorus calamus var. calamus (also known as var. vulgaris or var. verus) has now been introduced across Europe, Australia, New Guinea, South Africa, Réunion and North America.
 The tetraploid form Acorus calamus var. angustatus is native throughout Asia, from India to Japan and the Philippines and from Indonesia to Siberia.
 The diploid form Acorus americanus or Acorus calamus var. americanus is found in northern subarctic North America and scattered disjunct areas throughout the Mississippi Valley.
 It may not be native to some of these areas, Pre-Columbian populations are thought to have dispersed it across parts of the United States.
-Other diploids are found in Mongolia, central Siberia (Buryatia), Gilgit–Baltistan in Pakistan occupied Kashmir and northern Himachal Pradesh in India.
+Other diploids are found in Mongolia, central Siberia (Buryatia), Gilgit–Baltistan in Pakistan, and northern Himachal Pradesh in India.

 Currently the taxonomic position of the different forms is contested.
 The comprehensive taxonomic analysis in Plants of the World Online from 2023 considers all three forms to be distinct varieties of a single species.
 The Flora of North America publication considers the diploid form to be a distinct species; its analysis differentiates North American diploid forms from triploid and tetraploid varieties, and does not take into account the morphology of Asian forms of the diploid variety.
 Also, in older literature, the name Acorus americanus may be used indiscriminately for all forms of Acorus calamus occurring in North America, irrespective of cytological diversity (i.e. both the diploid and triploid forms).
 The treatment in the Flora of China from 2010 considers all varieties to be synonyms of a single taxonomically undifferentiated species, since characteristics that are treated as distinctive in the Flora of North America are subject to morphological overlap in Asian specimens.

 The primary morphological distinction between the triploid and the North American forms of the diploid is made by the number of prominent leaf veins, the diploid having a prominent midvein with equally raised secondary veins on both sides, the triploid having a single prominent midvein with the secondary veins barely distinct.
 According to the Flora of China, there is clear overlap in these characteristics and the different cytotypes are impossible to distinguish morphologically.
 Triploid plants are infertile and show an abortive ovary with a shrivelled appearance.
 This form will never form fruit (let alone seeds) and can only spread asexually.

 The tetraploid variety is usually known as Acorus calamus var. angustatus Besser.
 A number of synonyms are known, but some of those are contested as to which variety they belong.
 It is morphologically diverse, with some forms having very broad and some narrow leaves.
 It is also cytotypically diverse, with an array of different karyotypes.